tardate/LittleArduinoProjects/Kraft/RAF/Bristol/Bulldog/README.md

 The Bristol Bulldog all rigged and ready to roll.
 An RAF classic from the inter-war period.

-Even though this @officialairfix Vintage Classic 2019 boxing was tooled way back in 1969, it is still a very buildable kit of a very beautiful plane.
+Even though this Airfix Vintage Classic 2019 boxing was tooled way back in 1969, it is still a very buildable kit of a very beautiful plane.
 I think Airfix's decision to do a new 1:48 tool in 2024 is inspired (I do hope it eventually trickles down to a new 1:72).

 ![build04a](./assets/build04a.jpg?raw=true)
 ![build04b](./assets/build04b.jpg?raw=true)